godotengine/godot/modules/game_help/Terrain3D/doc/index.rst

 Usage
 --------

-Read the documentation in the Getting Started section, beginning with :doc:`Installation <docs/installation>`.
+Read the documentation in the Getting Started section, beginning with :doc:`Installation & Upgrades <docs/installation>`.

 Credit
 -------------